jquense/oauthenticity/README.md

 ###Setup

-Since we need to manually define endpoints (token and authorixation) there is a little more work needed then just providing a middleware. the
+Since we need to manually define endpoints (token and authorixation) there is a little more work needed then just providing a middleware. the [require('existential').createOauthProvider]
-    require('existential').createServer

 medthod will handle it all, just provide the necessary hooks, and grant types you wish to use

+### Known Issues

+only authorization_grant, password, and refresh_token grants are actually implemented